yiping-lai/warbler-server/README.md

 ## Introduction

-This is a web API where users can sign up and sign in to view all messages and create/delete their own messages.
+This is a JSON web API where users can sign up and sign in to view all messages and create/delete their own messages.

 ## About the Stack